UMSL-Information-Technology-Club/ladue-chapel-scripts/README.md

 4. To save / commit your changes to github:
 `git add .` and `git commit -m"<your-short-descriptive-message>"`

+5. When you believe your code is ready for review, create a new Pull Request

 **If the project has alredy been cloned from GitHub:**
 `git pull` first, and then you are ready to make changes!